Portsmouth Historic Dockyard and Victorian Festival of

 |

 1500s.
-It's undergoing an 'active conservation process' to
+It was undergoing an 'active conservation process' to

-prevent it disintegrating and we were being constantly herded forward
+prevent it disintegrating, and annoyingly we were being constantly

-by a jobsworth as soon as we entered the area!
+herded forward by a jobsworth as soon as we entered the museum!

 |